on Wednesday, October 18, 2017

 Day or Night Shift

-Nighttime activities are the norm for nocturnal animals such as cats.
+Nighttime activities are the norm for animals such as cats.
 Given the choice, a cat would sleep all day long and then about eight or nine in the evening, she would get up, stretch, scratch and go about the business of being a cat.
-Cats are most active from middle/late evening to the early hours of the morning.
-The only thing wrong is the cat's activity schedule is 180 degrees out of phase with yours.
+Cats are most active at dawn and dusk.
+The only thing wrong is the cat's activity schedule is out of phase with yours.
 All that needs to be done is to change your cat's working schedule from night-shift to day-shift.
 This is much easier than it sounds.

 Anytime during the day or evening when you see your cat sleeping - wake him up!
-Gently be a pest just like he is towards you at 3 in the morning.
-Don't let him sleep.
 Insist that he play with you now.
-Your cat will eventually sleep all night long because he has been sleep deprived during the day and because he is content that his needs are being filled.
+Your cat will eventually sleep all night long because he has been sleep-deprived during the day and because he is content that his needs are being filled.

 Patience is Key